WeiBridged/Contracts/README.md

 https://goerli.etherscan.io/tx/0x39ba9b411fa29c040b933cb476d6047c93a53fd120cd53855852fdde07c4c6a7

+## :warning: Ideally we use CCIP and Chainlink Keepers, but CCIP is still in development as of writing. :warning:

 :red_circle: In progress:

 -Writing scripts to call contracts between local node / Quicknode / Infura endpoints in either Go, web3.py or web3.js